tomjoht/documentation-theme-jekyll/mydoc/mydoc_getting_started.md

 	Bundler looks at the gems (Ruby plugins) in a project's gemfile and then gets all of the gems that depend on those gems.
 This way you don't end up with incompatible gems.

-	However, I'm publishing this project on Github Pages, and currently Github Pages only supports Jekyll 2.5.3, not Jekyll 3.0.1.
-Therefore you have to switch up something in the Gemfile to run the latest Jekyll.

-4. In terminal, browse to the jekyll-documentation-theme folder and type `open Gemfile`.
+	Since I'm publishing this project on Github Pages, there are some specific gem dependencies.
+The 2.5.3 github-pages gem has dependencies on jekyll 2.4.0, pygments.rb 0.6.3, and redcarpet 3.3.2 (you can see this after running `bundle install`).
+If you're not publishing on Github Pages and you want to run Jekyll 3.0.1 (the latest), browse to the jekyll-documentation-theme folder and type `open Gemfile`.
 Replace the contents of the Gemfile with the following:

 	```
 	source 'https://rubygems.org'
+	gem 'jekyll', '~> 3.0'
-	gem 'jekyll', '~> 3.0', '>= 3.0.1'
+	gem 'redcarpet', '~> 3.3', '>= 3.3.3'
-	gem 'redcarpet'
+	gem 'pygments.rb', '~> 0.6.3'
 	```

-5. Open the config files in the configs/mydoc folder and change the `highlighter` value from `pygments` to `rouge`.

-	I anticipate that Github Pages will soon start supporting rouge as well, but for now I keep getting error messages when trying to use the rouge highlighter with Jekyll 2.5.3, which is the latest version that Github Pages supports.
-If you're planning to publish on Github Pages, you can keep the highlighter set to `pygments`.
-The differences are hardly noticeable.

 5. In a terminal, browse to the documentation-theme-jekyll directory and type the following:

 	```
 	bundle install
 	```

 6. Build the writer's output:

     ```